allisonking/weasley-clock-ios/README.md

 Now that our own locations are set, we can add other people's too!

   1. Click on one of the six table cells
-  2. Choose one of the names in the database and click `save'.
+  2. Choose one of the names in the database and click 'save'.
   3. The name that was just clicked should show up in the table view and their location on the clock in the corresponding color
   4. In addition to all of the names, there should be one called 'Tester' too if the first example was followed.
 'Tester' is you, and its location should be where you are right now.
 Try adding 'Tester'
   5. Now, try changing your location to either 'Unknown' or into one of your set geolocations.
 Because I only pull from Parse on viewDidAppear(), you may have to click into another screen and click back into this screen to see the update.
 Basically, when your location changes, the parse database entry is updated.
 However, I did not know how to make the database send a Notification that something in it changed, so I kept the Parse pulling in viewDidAppear() with the intention of adding a refresh option, though I only found how to do this with table view controllers.